 Frequently Asked Questions

-Flight crew are paid a base wage of 60 guaranteed hours a month beginning at $110/hour for First Officers and $94.31/hour for Flight Engineers.
+Flight crew are paid a base wage of 60 guaranteed hours a month beginning at $115.17/hour for First Officers and $98.74/hour for Flight Engineers.
 Crew members earn an additional hour of guarantee for each day they report for duty.
 As an example, 15 days worked in a month results in a 75 hour month (60 hour guarantee plus 15 work days).

 In addition to the base of 60 guaranteed hours per month, crew members also receive an additional guarantee of one hour for each calendar day they are activated for duty.
 This can result in 15-31 additional hours of guarantee per month.